craiggu/learngit/readme.txt

 This line is added in dev branch,but deleted in master branch.
 This line is added in dev branch too.
 This line is used for stash.
+This line is the second line for stash.